 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included as interest in the statements of comprehensive income and distribution of net surplus.
+The EIR amortization is included as interest in the parent company statement of comprehensive income.

-The Parent Company's financial liabilities measured at amortized cost as of December 31, 2019 includes the following (see Notes 13 and 16):
+The Parent Company's financial liabilities measured at amortized cost as of December 31, 2020 and 2019 includes the following (see Notes 13 and 16):